Who We Are

 Eating lunch super late.
 Or having one million tabs open at one time.

 Levina’s design modus operandi is always centered on improving the human experience with their environment.
 With a wide range of market experience and an NCIDQ certification under her belt, she uses her product knowledge and detail-obsessed drafting skills to produce the best space for each client.
-She has a passion for sustainable design, is LEED AP ID+C accredited, and is conscious about leaving behind a cleaner legacy.
+She has a passion for sustainable design, is LEED AP ID+C and WELL AP accredited, and is conscious about leaving behind a cleaner legacy.
 As inspiration, she keeps up to date on design and world news and trends.
 She participates as a volunteer committee member for the Community Design Collaborative and when she’s not relaxing with her plants and cats at home, she is jet-setting on a budget.

 Keeping all of my plants alive and healthy.